salonikumawat28/notes_management_app/README.md

 curl -X DELETE http://localhost:9000/users/3
 ```

+# Data persistence in Frontend
+There are scenarios when we need to persist data in the local storage of user.
+Example: when user is logged in, we want to persist this information so that if user refreshes the tab or reopens the tab, then user is stll loggedin.

+We can use `localStorage` for this.
+It has `getItem` and `setItem` to persist the values.

 # React concepts
 ## React component - sttributes and child elements
 A custom React component can have attributes and child elements as well.
 Example: